Lewis Psychology Creating a Positive Social Impact

 If you can identify any threatening thoughts associated with your phobia, it is very helpful to try to write them down and "challenge" them.
 For example:

-Frightening thoughts: This plane will crash
+Frightening thought: This plane will crash

-Frightening thoughts: I'll collapse and die
+Frightening thought: I’ll collapse and die

 Anxiety is normal and it won't harm you - the worst it can do is to feel very unpleasant.
 View each time you confront the feared situation as an opportunity to learn to overcome your anxiety in this way, rather than something to dread.
 When the anxiety has gone, remind yourself that you have survived, and have not gone mad, lost control or died!